krkind/circularbuffer/README.md

 # Circular Buffer
 This repository contains a circular buffer or a ring buffer implementation in C code suitable for embedded systems.
 The implementation using a single empty cell to detect the buffer "full" case; for supporting a single producer thread and single consumer thread without OS lock primitive.
+For use of efficient algorithms the maximum number of elements in the circular buffer must be a power of 2.
 The code follows the Google C++ Style Guide with one exception that instead of 2 spaces it use 4 spaces.

 ## Unittest